kabdollahi/kabdollahi.github.io/_pages/bookshelf.md

 </div>

 **The Hero with a Thousand Faces — Joseph Campbell**
-*In this book I'm looking for what happens when the call to adventure goes unanswered.*
+*In this book I'm looking to understand what happens when the call to adventure goes unanswered.*